Next Steps Project

 Federation members are working together in new ways to ensure best value is achieved for the initiatives developed and to ensure a multiplier effect for the learning undertaken.
 We are monitoring the initiatives undertaken and identifying supports and barriers in the change process, in order to share our learning in the change process with the wider Federation membership and with all key stakeholders nationally.

-The Next Steps Project has gathered key relevant policy documents.
+Next Steps Project gathered key relevant policy documents to underpin the work being undertaken at a local level.
 These are made available on our website for quick reference.

 We have also gathered some useful tools and resources and further reading.
 These materials continue to be updated over time as we continue learning and sharing information.

-We also developed a set of quick reference policy summaries which contain the key goals of the Disability Policy Review, the Time to Move On from Congregated Settings Report, New Directions, and the National Housing Strategy for People with a Disability 2011-2016.
+We also developed a set of quick reference policy summaries which contain the key goals of the Disability Policy Review, the Time to Move On from Congregated Settings Report, New Directions, and the National Housing Strategy for People with a Disability.

 official 2.JPG Thumbnail0